mainmatter/mainmatter.com/src/calendar/2023-05-08-magdeburger-developer-days.md

 color: aqua
 ---

-Magdeburger Developer Days ist eine 3-tagige Entwickler- & Community-Konferenz in Magdeburg.
-Dieses Jahr, wird Mainmatter Founder Marco Otte-Witte über Continuous Deployment Workflows sprechen.
-In dem Vortrag, liegt er wesentliche Vorteils gegenüber klassischen Prozessen dar, erläutert die wesentlichen Bestandteile eines solchen Prozesses (insb. im Hinblick auf Testing und Automatisierung) und diskutiert typische Herausforderungen und Strategien diese zu überwinden.
+Magdeburger Developer Days is a 3-day developer & community conference in Magdeburg.
+This year, Mainmatter Founder Marco Otte-Witte will talk about Continuous Deployment Workflows.
+In his talk, he will present main advantages compared to classical processes, explain the essential components of such a process (especially with ryegard to testing and automation), and discuss typical challenges and strategies to overcome them.